On the estimation of spatial density from mobile network operator data: Problem Formulation

-There are numerous geo-location methods possible, each making use of more or less information and with different degrees of sophistication.
-Every geo-location method underlies, explicitly or implicitly, an assumption about the process by which the generic mobile device selects the radio cell to connect.
-Generally speaking, we can classify all possible approaches into two large families: \begin{itemize} \item {\bf Tessellations}: methods that partition the territory into a set of non-overlapping (disjoint) footprints associated to different cells (or groups thereof). \item {\bf Overlapping cell locations}: for which cell footprints in general overlap. \end{itemize} The family of tessellation approaches may be seen as a particular (degenerate) case of the more general overlapping cells approach.
+If cell data are expressed in the form of cell footrpint, then the task of the geolocation module is to determine the set of cell footprints from the available radio network data.
+Radio cells that have identical footprints can be grouped together, with index $i$ now referring to the whole cell group.
+There are numerous geolocation methods, each making use of more or less information and with different degrees of sophistication.
+Every geolocation method has, explicitly or implicitly, an underlying assumption about the process by which a generic mobile phone selects a radio cell to connect.
+Generally speaking, following \cite{ricciatoworkingpaper} we can classify all possible approaches into two large families: \begin{itemize} \item {\bf Tessellations}: methods that partition the territory into a set of disjoint (non-overlapping) footprints associated to different cells or groups thereof. \item {\bf Overlapping cells}: methods that allow cell footprints to overlap. \end{itemize} The family of tessellation approaches may be seen as a particular (degenerate) case of the more general overlapping cells approach.
+With tessellations, cell data reduce to polygons or grid coordinates, and the general workflow simplifies as sketched in Fig. \ref{fig:workflow}.